 - Key exchange

-Be sure you are familiar with the cancellation policy before reserving.
-You'll probably be offered trip insurance.
-Trip insurance protects the renter against emergency situations and weather events, It offers peace of mind should disaster strike.
+Make sure you be aware of the cancellation policy prior to reserving.
+Vacation home management companies and property owners often offer their guests the option to purchase trip insurance.
+Trip insurance protects the renter against emergencies and weather events, It gives you relief should disaster strike.

-When everything looks right, it's finally time for you to sign on the dotted line.
-Do not forget that most rental contracts require a considerable rental down payment and/or security deposit to safeguard the home owner.
+Once you feel you've found "the one", start the reservation process.
+Do not forget that most rental agreements will require a substantial rental down payment and/or security deposit to protect the home owner.

 Know Who to Call